Hyarcher/patient-appointment-screen/README.md

-# Medical centre waiting room screen
+# Patient appointment waiting room screen

 An unattended display screen for a medical centre that displays the patient information that is added or deleted from a settings page run on another device.